ONSdigital/ssdc-shared-sample-validation/.github/PULL_REQUEST_TEMPLATE.md

 # Has the POM been updated?

 The [pom.xml](pom.xml) file `project.version` must be bumped appropriately on any code changes.

-- [] the POM has been updated with an appropriate version bump
+* [ ] the POM has been updated with an appropriate version bump if required

 # Motivation and Context
 <!--- Why is this change required?
 What problem does it solve? -->